ChrisVT-qt/SimpleTelegramBot/README.md

 low dependecy level of my code to other code anyway.

 Current status
-- Bot seems to work on macOS and Qt 6.9.0.
+- Bot seems to work on macOS 15.3 Sequoia and Qt 6.9.0.
 - Not tested on other platforms, but given it only uses Qt, I see no reason why it would not.
 - Bot can receive and send messages, download and upload files, and receive